How To Fix Broken Ubuntu OS Without Reinstalling It - OSTechNix

-Today, I was upgrading my Ubuntu LTS system.
-Unfortunately, the power has gone in the middle of the upgrade process and the system is powered off while upgrading packages.
-When the power is back, I did boot the system again.
-Right after entering the login password in my Ubuntu system, it’s gone blank and didn’t respond.
-Keyboard and mouse also didn’t work.
-All I see is just a blank screen!
-Thankfully, It’s just a test machine and there were no important data in it.
-I can simply wipe off the entire OS and install Ubuntu again.
-But, I don’t want to do that.
-Since I got nothing to lose, I just wanted to repair my broken Ubuntu system without reinstalling it completely.
-To my luck, it worked!!!
-Just in case if your Ubuntu system is crashed due to power failure or network connectivity issue in the middle of the Upgrade process, you might end up with broken Ubuntu.
-In such cases, you can easily fix broken Ubuntu OS without reinstalling it from scratch, and without losing data.
+Just in case if your Ubuntu system is crashed due to power failure or network connectivity issue in the middle of the Upgrade process, you might end up with broken Ubuntu Linux.
+In such cases, you can easily fix broken Ubuntu OS without reinstalling it from scratch, and also without losing data as described below.

 Fix Broken Ubuntu OS Without Reinstalling It

-First of all, try to login with live cd and backup your data in an external drive.
-Just in case, if this method didn’t work, you can still have your data and reinstall everything!
+1. First of all, try to login with live cd and backup your data in an external drive.
+Just in case, if this tutorial didn't work, you can still have your data and reinstall everything!

-At the login screen, press CTRL+ALT+F1 to switch to tty1.
+tty1.
 You can learn more about switching between TTYs here.

-Now, type the following commands one by one to fix the broken Ubuntu Linux.
+3. Now, type the following commands one by one to fix the broken Ubuntu Linux:

 $ sudo rm /var/lib/apt/lists/lock